josdeweger-zz/SheetToObjects/README.md

 MappingResult result = sheetMapper.Map<SomeModel>(sheet);
 ```

-The result will contain a list of validation errors (if any), flags indicating success or failure and a list of succesfully parsed models (if any).
+The result will contain a list of:
+- validation errors (if any)
+- flags indicating success or failure
+- a list of succesfully parsed model results (if any), which is just a wrapper around the parsed model holding the sheet row index for reference

 ## Dependency Injection
 You have the option of creating and configuring a new `SheetMapper` instance every time you need one, but this might become tedious pretty fast.
 Newing up an instance everywhere could also decrease testability,